 Human Life Review invited American Right To Life to write a rebuttal to a critical article they published, A Lack of Prudence from Americans United for Life.
-However, HLR never published that reply, so we publish it below.
+However, HLR never published our reply, so we publish it here.
 Maria of HLR wrote to an ARTL staffer:

 I want to thank you and Mr. Rohrbough for working to get his response to Forsythe in under the deadline I'd given.
 And now I have an apology... the piece itself [is] based specifically on [Clarke] Forsythe's piece, which we published a while ago now-I have to think about how I would set it up, how would we refresh readers' memories about the original piece, etc...

 ARTL replied, "Maria, we're praying that you will publish Brian Rohrbough's submission.
 Regarding refreshing readers' memories [you could] publish a link in the preface which the readers can use to review Clarke's online article.
 Of course, the Forsythe piece could have told readers where to find our original letter online, but they were not told, so right now the readers' opportunity to be informed of both sides of the current personhood debate is slanted.
 Please consider publishing both sides.
 Pro-life activity in Colorado has exploded onto the scene, with far more energy and effort expended in the last year [with the personhood strategy] as compared to the previous 17 years (since rescue ended)."

 Since Human Life Review has now refused to publish the reply that they requested, ARTL presents: